We hear this message a lot:

 Sometimes children's stress responses can be very harmful, especially without the presence of caring and supportive adults in their lives.
 When children experience a very stressful situation once or are exposed to a chronically stressful environment, the body's natural way of dealing with stress (the fight, flight, or freeze response) can become harmful.
 When this happens, it results in something we call

 toxic stress—which can lead to behavior challenges, sickness, and mental health issues.

 Children can be protected from this toxic stress through the loving and supportive adults around them, especially parents or caregivers, who can reassure them and help them heal after they have experienced something traumatic.
 Safe, stable, nurturing relationships counteract the effects of toxic stress.

 when they were children can affect their health now as adults.
 Parents' memories of how they were raised can shape the way they raise their own children.
 Sometimes parents who have experienced ACEs have trouble when stressful situations occur.
 They might lose their temper more quickly or have more health problems, or they may struggle with depression.
 Many people, including parents, may use unhealthy ways to help calm down—yelling at partners or children,

-drinking alcohol, or
+drinking alcohol or

-using drugs.
 Parents can instead learn healthy ways to cope.